 Differences Between Gaming Laptop and Regular Laptops

-There are many reasons why a gaming laptop will leave a bigger dent in your funds than a regular laptop.
+There are many reasons why it's so much more expensive for a gaming laptop versus a regular laptop.

 A gaming laptop will come equipped with the necessary spec to run high-end games.
 The parts necessary to do this also have to be developed to fit inside the small confines of a laptop case.
 This usually means those parts are more expensive than their desktop equivalent.